From Ritual Image to Generative Structure

 - generated (produced through systems)

-It is something we read, process, and construct.
+It is something we read, hear, and interpret.

 - from collective ritual to individual authorship